Rip Rap Calculator

 One of the easiest and simplest methods available is through the use of the Isbash equation, as shown below:

 - is the average diameter of 50% of the spherical rocks for the rip rap in meters;

 - is the average channel velocity in meters per second;

 - is the acceleration due to gravity, either or ;

 - is the Isbash constant with values equal to

 1.20for low turbulence water flow; and

-With the Isbash method, we only have to determine the water's flow rate approaching the embankment we want to install the riprap on.
-Apart from that, we also need to keep in mind the two empirical values for the Isbash constant and the range of values for the rocks' specific gravity.
+With the Isbash method, we only have to determine the water's flow rate approaching the embankment on which we want to install the riprap.
+Apart from that, we also need to remember the two empirical values for the Isbash constant and the range of values for the rocks' specific gravity.

 Sample calculation of rip rap rock size